Special Tribunal for Lebanon: Chambers

 The Chambers are composed of an international Pre-Trial Judge, three Trial Chamber judges (one Lebanese and two international), five Appeals Chamber judges (two Lebanese and three international), and two alternate judges (one Lebanese and one international).
 The alternate judges may be assigned by the Tribunal President (at the request of the presiding judge of the Trial Chamber) to be present at each stage of the trial, and replace a judge who is unable to continue sitting.

 Judges are appointed by the Secretary-General of the United Nations for a three-year period, which can be renewed.

 Both the Trial Chamber and the Appeals Chamber elect a presiding judge to conduct the proceedings.
 The presiding judge of the Appeals Chamber is also the President of the Special Tribunal.
 The term of the President is normally one and a half years.

-The President has a number of functions and responsibilities, including coordinating the work of the Chambers to ensure effective functioning of the Tribunal and good administration of justice; supervising the activities of the Registry; issuing Practice Directions (in consultation with the Council of Judges, Registrar, Head of Defence Office, and Prosecutor); and representing the Tribunal in international relations.
+The President has a number of functions and responsibilities, including coordinating the work of the Chambers to ensure the effective functioning of the Tribunal and good administration of justice; supervising the activities of the Registry; issuing Practice Directions (in consultation with the Council of Judges, Registrar, Head of Defence Office, and Prosecutor); and representing the Tribunal in international relations.
 The President is also responsible for submitting an annual report on the Tribunal's activities to the Secretary-General of the United Nations and the Government of Lebanon.

 The first President of the Tribunal was the late Antonio Cassese.
 Following his resignation, Cassese was succeeded by Sir David Baragwanath, elected on 10 October 2011.
 Baragwanath was succeeded by Judge Ivana Hrdličková, who was elected on 19 February 2015.
 She was re-elected on 4 July 2016.

 The Appeals Chamber also elects a Vice-President for a one-and-a-half-year term.
 The Vice-President exercises the President's functions when the President is absent or unable to act, and any other function delegated by the President.

 Lebanese Judge Ralph Riachi has been Vice-President of the Tribunal since it opened in 2009, and was most recently re-elected on 4 July 2016.